downw/digital-CV/index.md

 Major in management science and engineering

-\- Participated in the National Natural Science Foundation of China, including no. 71904106,
+\- Participated in projects of the National Natural Science Foundation of China, such as no.72074205 (Research on the "time, degree and efficiency" of Internet governance from the perspective of big data, support:480,000 RMB)

 \- Some projects such as pubic opinion detection and think tank research.